lenkaotap/clbokea.github.io/_features/03-assign.md

 ---
 id: one-map
 name: map
-heading: prostitution in SF districts
+heading: Prostitution in SF districts
-subheading: A map of where to find your prostitute in Sanfrancisco
+subheading: a map of where to find your prostitute in Sanfrancisco
 # image: "https://raw.githubusercontent.com/clbokea/one-page-wonder-jekyll/gh-pages/prop_prostitution.png"
 ---